bridge-core/deno-dash-compiler/README.md

 `dash_compiler build`: Loads all plugins and builds the project inside of your current working directory in production mode.
 - `--mode development`: Tell bridge. that you want to compile a development build
+- `--compilerConfig [path]`: Compile the project with a different set of plugins

 ### Watching for changes
 `dash_compiler watch`: Recompile files whenever you make changes to your project
+- `--out [path]` Set a directory to output to.
+Default: com.mojang folder; use `--out preview` to instead output to Minecraft Preview